kaushikns/3d-multiscale-thrombosis-solver/README.md

 # 3d-multiscale-thrombosis-solver
-Thrombus growth model decribed in Shankar et al, PLoS Computational Biology (2022).
+Thrombus growth model decribed in the publications:

-An updated version of this model (utilizing parallel computing) is under development.
+1. Shankar KN, Diamond SL, Sinno T. Development of a parallel multiscale 3D model for thrombus growth under flow.
+Frontiers in Physics.
+2023 Sep 5;11:1256462.
+2. Shankar KN, Zhang Y, Sinno T, Diamond SL.
+A three-dimensional multiscale model for the prediction of thrombus growth under flow with single-platelet resolution.
+PLoS computational biology.
+2022 Jan 28;18(1):e1009850.

+## Repo Under Development

+This repository is currently under active development.
+Changes and updates are in progress.
+Please check back later for the latest updates.